-As a participant in the extracurricular ac ctivities program at

-, I pledge to rem ain free of alcohol, tobacco, and
+As a participant in the extracurricular activities program at, I pledge to remain free of alcohol, to bacco, and

+(School Name) sacco, and

+illegal drugs, to exhibit good citizenship at all times.
+I understand t violation of the, extracurricular particip

+and/or 1 5

 (School Name)

-illegal drugs, to exhibit good citizenship at all t imes.
-I understand that

-violation of the, ex

-and/or

-(School Name)

-Norfolk Public Schools Code of Student Conduc ct, VHSL, Regional, Conference

-and district rules might result in my exclusion from the extracurricular

-activities by decision of the coach (with the righ nt to appeal the principal).
+Norfolk Public Schools Code of Student Conduct, VHSL, Regional, C and district rules might result in my exclusion from the extracurricu activities by decision of the coach (with the right to appeal the princ ular

 Section I: To be completed by the student.

-Name: Club/Sp ort:
+Name: Club/Sport:

 (Please Print)

 Signature: Date:

-Section II: To be completed by parent/guardiar 1.
+Section II: To be completed by parent/guardian.

-section in to be completed by parone, guardia

-My signature indicates that I have read a participation ple
+My signature indicates that I have read and understand the participation pledge.

 (School Name)

-,,

-Signature of Parent/Guardian Date
+Signature of Parent/Guardian